CoBrALab/twolevel_ants_dbm/README.md

 # Input

 Input is a csv-formatted file with with one input NIFTI file per row for 1 level model builds.

-For a 2 level modelbuild, each row can have 2 or more input files.
-Currently mixed level models (2 level modelbuilds where some rows have a single file) are not implemented.
+For a 2 level modelbuild, each row must have 2 or more input files.
+Mixed level modelbuilds are supported, where some (but not all) rows may have one file.
+In this case rows with a single file specified will be used in the second level model build, but have resampled first-level jacobians of unity.

 Suggested input files are skull-stripped preprocessed brains, such as those output by [CoBrALab/minc-bpipe-library](https://github.com/CobraLab/minc-bpipe-library).